 git remote add upstream https://github.com/NMRExchangeFormat/NEF.git

 Git allows multiple light-weight branches to exist within one repository.
-Currently, we only have one branch called ‘master’, although this may change in the near future.
+Currently, we only have one branch called ‘master’, although this may change in the future.
 For now, all operations will be carried out in the master branch.
 Before moving any further, we’ll synchronize our local master branch with the NMRExchangeFormat/NEF (upstream) master branch, then push any changes to our GitHub account.
 Note: there will likely be no changes, don’t be surprised if it claims there’s nothing to do.

 Retrieve all the changes in the upstream repo by issuing the command: